Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ### Control Tab
 #### Manual teleop control
 Manual robot control is allowed in any operation mode through UI.
-W, S, A, D and spacebar keys can be used for driving as follows:
+W, S, A, D, and spacebar keys can be used for driving as follows:
 * W - Drive forwards
 * D - Drive backwards
 * A - Rotate to left